zia166/NoteApp-Django-React/README.md

 - Backend - `Django` + `Django Rest Framework`
 - Frontend - `ReactJS`
 - Styling - `vanilla CSS`
-- `React Router` for routing (frontend)
+-`React Router` for routing (frontend)
 - Database - `SQLite3`.
 But you can easily plug and use the DB of your choice.

 ## Description

 This is a simple note taking app with Token Based Authentication.
-Any user can easily login/register using their `email` and `password`.
 After that they will be able to use this Notes App.
-The authenticated users will be able to do the following:
+The users will be able to do the following:

 - Create a note
 - Delete  note